josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

 An artifact in the form of a single JS file, produced by a build tool \(for example, [Webpack](https://webpack.js.org) or [Rollup](https://rollupjs.org)\) that contains symbols originating in one or more modules.
 Bundles are a browser-specific workaround that reduce network strain that would be caused if browsers were to start downloading hundreds if not tens of thousands of files.
-Node.js typically doesn't use bundles.
+Node.js typically does not use bundles.
 Common bundle formats are UMD and System.register.

 #### Language Level